ssrome/100-days-of-code/log.md

 **Today's Progress:** Completed Bootstrap from the Front End Libraries Certification on freeCodeCamp.
 Also started on Build a Tribute Page from the Responsive Web Design Projects.

 **Thoughts:** At some point I want to take a deeper dive into the current version Bootstrap.
 Though I manage to get my hour in, I didn't have enough time to make real progess on the project.

+### Day 8: November 3, 2018

+**Today's Progress:** Worked on Build a Tribute Page on freeCodeCamp

+**Thoughts:** My main issue was just thinking of someone to base this on.
+Other than that it mostly comfortable but I needed to go over a responsive elements, as part of the requirements.

+1. [Build a Tribute Form] (https://codepen.io/ssrome/pen/OooJzy) and (https://github.com/ssrome/fcc_tribute-page)